- Saint Catherine of Bologna

 Scholars and religious have shown a renewed interest in the guide she wrote for novices, The Seven Spiritual Weapons.
 One of the “weapons” she describes in that treatise might inspire Catholic artists today: in exhorting her sisters to trust in God, she tells them, “to believe that alone we will never be able to do something truly good.”

-At age 49, she became gravely ill and died a few months later.
+At age 49, she became seriously ill and died a few months later.
 As was the custom of the Poor Clares, she was buried without a coffin.
-She was exhumed 18 days later after visitors noticed a sweet smell coming from her grave and some experienced miracles.
+She was exhumed 18 days later after visitors noticed a sweet smell coming from her grave and experienced some miracles.
 Her body was found to be flexible and uncorrupted.
 Six hundred years later, her body remains intact.
-Her skin has blackened from exposure to oil lamps and soot, but still she sits, clothed in her nun’s robes, on a golden throne behind a glass case in the Church of the Saint in Bologna, resplendent in death as she would never have wanted to be in life.
+Her skin has blackened from exposure to oil lamps and soot, but still she sits, clothed in her nun's robes, on a golden throne behind a glass case in the Church of the Saint in Bologna, resplendent in death as she would never have wanted to be in life.

 She was canonized in 1712 and her feast day is March 9.